ros2/ros2_documentation/source/Tutorials/Simulators/Tutorial-Create-Webots-Robot.md

 ### Left wheel of the robot

-Now you will add the wheels to your robot.
+Now you will add the wheels to your robot so it can move.
 Let's start with the left one.
 Select `Robot` > `children` and then add a `HingeJoint` node.

 ![hinge_joint](./assets/tutorialCreateWebotsRobot/hinge_joint.png)

-Then select `jointParameters` and add a `HingeJointParameters` node.
+Next select `jointParameters` and add a `HingeJointParameters` node.
-Select `device`, add a `RotationalMotor` node and then configure the `HingeJointParameters` and `RotationalMotor` nodes like below.
+Select `device`, add a `RotationalMotor` node and configure the `HingeJointParameters` and `RotationalMotor` nodes in the same it is depicated below.

 ![left_motor](./assets/tutorialCreateWebotsRobot/left_motor.png)

-`axis` will indicate around which axis the wheel should rotate and `anchor` indicates an offset.
+`axis` will indicate around which axis the wheel should rotate and `anchor` indicates an offset between the axis of the wheel and the base of the robot.
-Next select `endPoint`, add a `Solid` node and set it up like here in a similar manner you did for the body of the robot:
+Select `endPoint`, add a `Solid` node and set it up like here in a similar manner you did for the body of the robot:

 ![left_wheel_solid](./assets/tutorialCreateWebotsRobot/left_wheel_solid.png)

-Then change the name to `left wheel` and add to the `boundingObject` a `WHEEL` node (you will find it again in the `USE` field).
+Change the name to `left wheel` and add to the `boundingObject` a `WHEEL` node (you will find it again in the `USE` list).
-Add to your robot a `Physics` node to its corresponding field once again in order to enable the collisions.
+Add to your `endPoint Solid` a `Physics` node to its field `physics` once again in order to enable the collisions.
 You should end with the following for the `endPoint Solid` node.

 ![left_wheel_bounding](./assets/tutorialCreateWebotsRobot/left_wheel_bounding.png)

 ### Right wheel of the robot

-Creating the second wheel is bit easier as you can use the `DEF-USE` mechanism of Webots.
+Creating the second wheel is easier as you can use the `DEF-USE` mechanism of Webots.
-Select `Robot` > `children` > `HingeJoint` and then add a `HingeJoint` node.
+Select `Robot` > `children` > `HingeJoint` and add a `HingeJoint` node.

 You have to select the first `HingeJoint` in order to have the second `HingeJoint` below.
 This will enable to correctly benefit of the `DEF-USE` mechanism as you can only have a `USE` if there is a corresponding `DEF` defined above in the scene tree.